Phala-Network/phala-wiki/content/docs/run-a-local-development-network.md

 - transfer secret assets just like ordinary assets on every Substrate blockchain;
 - and even issue or destroy your own secret tokens

 All the above functions are made by confidential transaction.
 Nobody can see the content of the transaction because the body is encrypted.
 By clicking "Polkadot UI" button in the navigation bar, it will bring you to the polkadot.js apps you are familiar with.
-You can find the encrypted transaction wrapped by `phalaModel.pushCommand` extrinsic from the block explorer as shown below.
+After sending an encrypted transaction by clicking the "Secret Transfer" button, you can find the encrypted transaction wrapped by `phalaModel.pushCommand` extrinsic from the block explorer as shown below.

 <img src="/images/docs/polkadotjs-pushCommand.png" style="max-height: 200px;">